-- 531. Plaintiffs are entitled to the following relief: - 532.
+- 467. Plaintiffs are entitled to the following relief: - 468.
 Monetary relief to compensate Plaintiffs for their past and future damages and costs to mitigate the impact of climate change, such as the costs to analyze, evaluate, mitigate, abate, and/or remediate the impacts of climate change.
-These costs include, but are not limited to: - costs to analyze and evaluate the future impacts of climate alteration, the response to such impacts and the costs of mitigating, adapting to or remediating those impacts; - costs associated with wildfire response, management and mitigation; - costs of responding to, managing and repairing damage from pine beetle and other pest infestations; - costs associated with increased drought conditions including alternate planting and increased landscape maintenance costs; - costs associated with additional medical treatment and hospital visits necessitated by extreme heat events, increased allergen exposure and exposure to vector-borne disease, as well as mitigation measures and public education programs to reduce the occurrence of such health impacts;
+These costs include, but are not limited to: - costs to analyze and evaluate the future impacts of climate alteration, the response to such impacts and the costs of mitigating, adapting to, or remediating those impacts; - costs associated with wildfire response, management, and mitigation; - costs of responding to, managing, and repairing damage from pine beetle and other pest infestations; - costs associated with increased drought conditions including alternate planting and increased landscape maintenance costs; - costs associated with additional medical treatment and hospital visits necessitated by extreme heat events, increased allergen exposure and exposure to vector-borne disease, as well as mitigation measures and public education programs to reduce the occurrence of such health impacts; - costs associated with repairing and replacing existing flood control and drainage measures, and repairing flood damage;

-- costs associated with repairing and replacing existing flood control and drainage measures and repairing flood damage; - costs of repair, maintenance, mitigation and rebuilding and replacement of road systems to respond to the impacts of climate alteration; - costs associated with alteration and repair of bridge structures to retain safety due to increases in streamflow rates; - repair of physical damage to buildings owned by Plaintiffs; - costs of analysis of alternative building design and construction and costs to implement such alternative design and construction; - loss of income from property owned by Plaintiffs due to reduced agricultural productivity or lease or rental income while property is unusable; - the cost of public education programs concerning responses to climate alteration; and - the cost of reduced employee productivity. - 533.
-Damages to compensate Plaintiffs for past and reasonably certain future damages, including, but not limited to, decreased value in water rights; decreased value in agricultural holdings and real property; increased administrative and staffing costs; monitoring costs; costs of past mitigation efforts; and all other costs and harms previously described in this Complaint. - 534.
-Plaintiffs seek remediation and/or abatement of the hazards discussed above by Defendants by any other practical means. - 535.
-Pursuant to C.R.S.§ 6-1-113(2), Plaintiffs seek three times the amount of actual damages sustained, plus the costs of the action together with reasonable attorneys' fees as determined by the Court. - 536.
-Pursuant to C.R.S. § 13-21-111.5(4), Plaintiffs seek a determination that Defendants consciously conspired and deliberately pursued a common plan to commit tortious acts and therefore are jointly liable to Plaintiffs.
+- costs of repair, maintenance, mitigation and rebuilding and replacement of road systems to respond to the impacts of climate alteration; - costs associated with alteration and repair of bridge structures to retain safety due to increases in stream flow rates; - repair of physical damage to buildings owned by Plaintiffs; - costs of analysis of alternative building design and construction and costs to implement such alternative design and construction; - loss of income from property owned by Plaintiffs due to reduced agricultural productivity or lease or rental income while property is unusable; - the cost of public education programs concerning responses to climate alteration; - the cost of reduced employee productivity. - 469.
+Damages to compensate Plaintiffs for past and reasonably certain future damages, including but not limited to decreased value in water rights; decreased value in agricultural holdings and real property; increased administrative and staffing costs; monitoring costs; costs of past mitigation efforts; and all other costs and harms previously described in this Complaint. - 470.
+Plaintiffs seek remediation and/or abatement of the hazards discussed above by the Defendants by any other practical means. - 471.
+Plaintiffs seek costs and disbursements of this action as permitted by law. - 472.
+Plaintiffs seek attorneys' fees as permitted by law. - 473.
+Plaintiffs seek pre- and post-judgment interest as permitted by law. - 474.
+Pursuant to C.R.S.§ 6-1-113(2), Plaintiffs seek three times the amount of actual damages sustained, plus the costs of the action together with reasonable attorneys' fees as determined by the court. - 475.
+Additionally, Plaintiffs seek any other applicable remedies and any other relief as this Court deems just and proper.